Soldera21/vsnf_placement_optimization/related/PAPERS_NOTES.md

 - NFs deployment based on policies

 ### A. Bagheri and A. Shameli-Sendi, "Automating the Translation of Cloud Users’ High-Level Security Needs to an Optimal Placement Model in the Cloud Infrastructure," in IEEE Transactions on Services Computing, vol. 16, no. 6, pp. 4580-4590, Nov.-Dec.
 2023, doi: 10.1109/TSC.2023.3327632.
-In this paper for the first time the problem of placing VNFs based on users' needs and cloud providers' placement objectives has been analyzed.
-The TUSNPM (Translating User’s Security Needs into the Placement Model) algorithm has been developed for fat-tree topology in data centers to understand which is the maximum number of nodes to have a function placement in almost real time.
+In this paper for the first time the problem of placing VSNFs based on users' needs and cloud providers' placement objectives has been analyzed.
+The TUSNPM (Translating User’s Security Needs into the Placement Model) algorithm has been developed for fat-tree topology in datacenters to understand which is the maximum number of nodes to have a function placement in almost real time.

 Results are based on five objectives (Max-N, Max-C, Max-CN, Max-C-Fixed-N, Max-N-Fixed-C) from the cloud provide side and QoS and cost from the user side.
 To test the performance of the algorithm three scenarios have been tested and when k goes over 32 the runtime becomes higher esponentially causing the computation hard to do in almost real time.
 Requirements are foundamentals to determine the final cost of the placement.